 Tips for Comfort

-- Quality Socks – A lot of people spend a lot of money on shoes then throw on a pair of cheap socks, but quality socks are just about as important as the shoes.
+- Quality Socks – A lot of people spend a lot of money on shoes then throw on a pair of cheap socks, but quality socks are just as important as the shoes.
 A good pair of socks will help prevent blisters, stop odor, and keep your feet comfortable.
-For more information about socks be sure to read our article about our favorite socks for travel.
+For more information about socks, be sure to read about our favorite socks for travel.

-- Match Shoes to Destination – This seems like a no-brainer, but you need to match your shoes to when and where you’ll be traveling.
-A pair of flats isn’t appropriate for trekking through Iceland and pair of heavy-duty mountaineering boots probably is overkill for walking the streets of Paris.
+- Match Shoes To Destination – This seems like a no-brainer, but you need to match your shoes to when and where you’ll be traveling.
+A pair of flats isn’t appropriate for trekking through Iceland, and a pair of heavy-duty mountaineering boots probably is overkill for walking the streets of Paris.

-- Break In Shoes – BREAK IN YOUR SHOES!
+- Break In Your Shoes – BREAK IN YOUR SHOES!
 Purchase your shoes a month or two before your trip and make sure you wear them a lot before you leave.

 Tips for Buying Shoes Online

 Buying shoes online can be a bit tricky since all brands seem to fit a little differently.
 That is why I order my shoes from Zappos.
-At Zappos you get free delivery and free returns.
+They give you get free delivery and free returns.
 If you’re not sure which size to buy, I suggest buying two sizes and then returning the pair that doesn’t fit.
 Zappos gives you a pre-paid return label and will refund your money within about 7 days — they make the process super easy.

 The List of the Best Men’s and Women’s Travel Shoes